trambelus/UserSim/README.md

 # UserSim
 Like [/r/SubredditSimulator,](http://www.reddit.com/r/SubredditSimulator) but for individual users.

+Check out the subreddit at [/r/User_Simulator](http://www.reddit.com/r/User_Simulator) for announcements, updates, or if you just want somewhere to test it to your heart's content.

 ### What is this?

 [/u/User_Simulator](http://www.reddit.com/user/User_Simulator) is a summonable Reddit bot that reads a particular user's last 1000 comments and uses Markov chains to construct comments in that user's style.